 Caving for bats, Mount Morungole, Acholi District, Uganda William Daniels, National Geographic

-I am a postdoc in the Andersen Lab at Scripps Research where I am working closely with WARN-ID and CVisB.
+I am a postdoc in the Andersen Lab at Scripps Research where I am working closely with WARN-ID and carrying out research on viral diversity in bats and other small mammals.
 I formerly served as an Assistant Project Scientist in the Center for Microbiome Innovation and Department of Pediatrics at UCSD School of Medicine, with joint appointments in the labs of Rob Knight and Jack Gilbert.
 My research explores eco-evolutionary dynamics between microbial symbionts, parasites, pathogens, and wildlife and human hosts.
 I completed my undergraduate studies at the University of Chicago (AB '09) in the Biological Sciences, and my graduate studies at Cornell University (Ph.D '16) in Ecology and Evolutionary Biology.

 I believe strongly in the value of scientific collections, and work to promote the curation, growth, and utilization of museum collections around the world.
 A top priority in my work is engaging local collaborators in sampling for (1) the establishment of baseline measures of vertebrate and symbiont diversity and (2) preservation of specimens for future questions.